Layout

 New Product Introduction is a cross-functional activity in process management performed by product developers (from all different business functions).
 It is common for a cross-functional team to assemble to realize new products in the idea generation stages to develop the initial product concept.
 In many industries, these functions might include design engineering or coding, testing, product management methodology, sales, finance, and others, led by a team leader or scrum master.
 A cross-functional team stays together throughout the new product development process.

 In addition, a Senior Management team oversees and approves the project as it develops.
 They are responsible for the investments they make in new product development.
-The best product development processes have roles and responsibilities that are clearly defined – for the development team and the Senior Management team – to limit meddling by management.
+The best product development processes have clearly defined roles and responsibilities for the development team and the Senior Management team to limit management meddling.

 A Modern, Lean Approach to New Product Introduction [NPI]